wiesnertheresa/wiesnertheresa.github.io/README.md

 ## Short Biography

-I am a postdoctoral fellow in the NeuroCyto team at the Institute of NeuroPathoPhysiology (INP) in Marseille, France (https://www.neurocytolab.org/).
+I am a postdoctoral fellow in the [NeuroCyto team](https://www.neurocytolab.org/) at the Institute of NeuroPathoPhysiology (INP) in Marseille, France.
 Here I am study the role of actin/spectrin submembrane scaffold in axonal shaft exocytosis by combining live-cell and super-resolution microscopy.

 Previously, I was a 1-year long postdoctoral fello in Biophotonics at Université Laval, Quebec, Canada.
 There I worked on the development of multimodal super-resolution imaging for live-cell imaging using machine learning.
 I completed my PhD in Biophotonics under the supervision of Paul De Koninck and Flavie Lavoie-Cardinal in 2021, where I was interested by the quantitative assessment of synaptic plasticity at the molecular scale with multimodal microscopy and computational tools.
 Before that I completed my master’s degree at Universisté Laval and Université Segalen, in France, and even earlier I did bachelor degree at the University of Perugia, in Italy.